materia-dex/materiadex-com/src/pages/docs/materia/06-smart-contract-integration/02-trading-from-a-smart-contract.md

 ## approve

-Now that our contract owns 50 DAI, we need to approve to the <Link to='/docs/materia/smart-contracts/router02'>router</Link> to withdraw this DAI:
+Now that our contract owns 50 DAI, we need to give approval to the <Link to='/docs/materia/smart-contracts/router02'>router</Link> to withdraw this DAI:

 ```solidity
 require(DAI.approve(address(MateriaV2Router02), amountIn), 'approve failed.');